 Cookie ingredients should be room temperature when you're making the dough.
 The dough, on the other hand, should be really cold before baking.
 The recipe told you to do that.
 Why didn't you do it?

-Mistake #5.
 You made substitutions your first time making a recipe.

 I won't belabor the point, since we've already had this chat.
 Just don't monkey around with the recipe the first time you make it.
 You need to know what to expect before you put your signature on the recipe.

-Mistake #6.
-You used a multi-ingredient baking mix like Pamela’s as an all-purpose gluten-free flour.
+You used a multi-ingredient baking mix like Pamela's as an all-purpose gluten-free flour.

 Pamela's Baking Mix is a multi-ingredient baking mix, with baking powder, baking soda, salt and other additional ingredients in it.
 Just because it's worked like a charm for you in the past doesn't mean it will continue to.
 You got lucky.
 I guarantee your luck will run out.

-Gluten-free yeast bread will get you every time, by the way.
+Gluten Free Yeast Bread will get you every time, by the way.
 And when it does, take that sorry excuse for bread and pulse it in your food processor.
 Fresh gluten-free breadcrumbs are a real treat.

-Mistake #7.
-You didn’t use an oven thermometer (or didn’t preheat your oven).
+You didn't use an oven thermometer.